-We are a group of four sisters who, in responding to A Call, has taken on the responsibility for the organization and logistical coordination of The Wind and Warrior gathering, while a larger circle of Spiritualists and Activists provide consultation on a variety of issues.
+We are a group of four sisters who have responded to a Call to organize The Wind & Warrior gathering, while a larger circle of Spiritualists and Activists provide consultation on a variety of issues.

 Karma is based in Brooklyn, New York and originally from Chicago, of Mississippi heritage.
 Karma's gift as a channel of ancestral spirits has informed her life since childhood.
 Sharing messages from family ancestors and elemental beings, she offers healing modalities grounded in Rootwork, including stone and water blessings and insight readings.
-Her work with youth in community settings, arts education, and grassroots organizations facilitates the cultivation of peace through justice within inter- and intra-personal relationships.
-As the creator of the Rootsong* practice, she shares the process of somatic improvisation as a tool for personal and communal transformation with students from pre-schoolers to senior citizens and uses the creative process to facilitate healing and transformation.
-As a poet, composer, performer, vocal coach, professor, and yoga teacher, Karma brings the same reverence for the Mystery to each modality.
+Her work with youth in community settings, arts education, and grassroots organizations facilitates the cultivation of peace through justice within relationships.
+As the creator of the Rootsong* practice, she shares the process of somatic improvisation as a tool for personal and communal transformation.
+As poet, composer/performer, educator, and yogi, Karma brings the same reverence for the Mystery to each modality.

 An advocate for community growth, development, and healing, for more than 20 years Nana Korantemah has been an Akan Priestess (origin Ghana, West Africa), spearheading sacred healing rites for individuals and organizations.
 Currently pursuing doctoral studies in Mind-Body Medicine at Saybrook University, her body of work includes: developing and conducting individual and collective self-care and mindfulness practices; leading traditional empowerment and awareness programs for Rites of Passage entities; facilitation of small group trainings for survivors of trauma in its various forms; disrupting stagnant actions and thoughts through positive activities within grass roots and community environments; therapeutic bodywork, exploring the intersections of touch, guided imagery, meditation, and breath work as vehicles of release for various conditions in the body.
 Nana Korantemah is a wife, sister, daughter, godmother, healer, educator, and life-long learner, who remains humbled by the healing power of compassion, forgiveness, and love.